HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

+---
+layout: post
-# Game Architecture Using Scriptable Objects Part 2
+title:  "Game Architecture Using Scriptable Objects Part 2"
+---

 [In my last post](/2024-12-02-game-architecture-using-scriptable-objects-part-1.md) I introduced the [scriptable library](https://github.com/HypnoBeaverMoose/ScriptableLibrary), it's inspiration and my motivation for creating it.
 This time we're going to go further into the code itself and outline some of the more interesting aspects to look out for.
 I won't go in too deep into when and where to use it as Ryan has already done a pretty good job.

 ### Variables